 Explore the events that shaped the development of politics and society in Africa

-Develop vital critical analysis skills as you map the development of African consciousness from antiquity to the 20th century
+Develop vital critical analysis skills as you map the development of African consciousness

 Hone your ability to conduct research into how historians have and continue to explore the African experience